all works

 Blanken, Jelger

-As a chamber musician Jelger has performed with internationally renowned musicians such as Nobuko Imai, Philippe Graffin, David Waterman and Raphael Wallfisch.
-Blanken has performed at many Dutch and international festivals, such as the Franz Liszt Festival in Utrecht, International Chamber Music Festival Schiermonnikoog the Grachtenfestival in Amsterdam, The Enghien International Musical Encounters (Belgium) and the Rovigo cello city Festival (with Floris Mijnders).
-He also took part in the chamber music series of the Royal Concertgebouw Orchestra, Rotterdam Philharmonic Orchestra and the Munich Philharmonic Orchestra.
+Since 2003, Blanken has served as teacher at the Royal Conservatoire in The Hague, while collaborating as a chamber musician with artists such as Nobuko Imai, Philippe Graffin, David Waterman and Raphael Wallfisch.
+He has performed at many Dutch and international festivals, including the Franz Liszt Festival (Utrecht), International Chamber Music Festival Schiermonnikoog, Grachtenfestival (Amsterdam), Enghien International Musical Encounters (Belgium), and Rovigo Cello City Festival (with Floris Mijnders), as well as chamber music series of the Royal Concertgebouw Orchestra, Rotterdam Philharmonic and Munich Philharmonic.